Does the Pomodoro technique for studying work?

 Fortunately, there are many ways to make studying easier even when you don’t feel like it.
 A great method to boost your study motivation is the Pomodoro technique.

-And when you set the right goals in combination with this method, you’ll reach its full potential.
+And when you set the right goals for school in combination with this method, you’ll reach its full potential.
 So if you already set process goals, you’ll find it much easier to achieve those goals with the Pomodoro method.

 In this article, you’ll learn how the Pomodoro technique for studying works.
 We also included some useful tools so you can get started straight away, feel better, and achieve more study success.